Conservation and Outdoor Recreation Challenge Cost Share Applications

 - NPS Role.
 National Park Service staff must have a significant project role in working with the partnering organization.
 The project must have the endorsement of the superintendent or program manager, as well as assurance from the local partner(s) that the project’s budget is viable.

 - Timing.
-The proposed project should be substantially completed within the fiscal year in which it is funded.
+The proposed project should be substantially completed within the calendar year in which it is funded.

 Funding and Match: